PaulSeba/finalCapstone./finance-calculator/readme.txt

-This is somple calculator program, that calculates Vond or Investment result.
+This is somple calculator program, that calculates Bond or Investment result.
 Options:

 Bond: